bobleesj/learn-swift-with-bob/Content/others/development_tools/markdown.md

 # Markdown
 To find out if it works, you can download the source code here.
 You make create your own repository on Github and create `README.md` file.
-Once you do, Github will automatically show the file in the repository
+Github will automatically show the file in the repository

 ### Heading